vioshyvo/mrpt/cpp/README.md

 # MRPT in C++11

-This directory contains a highly efficient C++ implementation of the MRPT algorithm, and wrappers to use it with Python 2.7.
+This directory contains a C++ implementation of the MRPT algorithm, and wrappers to use it with Python 2.7.

 ## Dependencies

 Requires [Armadillo](http://arma.sourceforge.net/docs.html).
-At the time of writing, the module unfortunately only works with Python 2.7. (and C++ naturally.)
+At the time of writing, our Python support only covers Python 2.7.

 ## Installation

-1. [Download](https://github.com/teemupitkanen/mrpt/archive/master.zip) this Github repo zip and unzip it.
+1. [Download](https://github.com/teemupitkanen/mrpt/archive/master.zip) this Github repo and unzip it.
 2. Make sure to have [Armadillo](http://arma.sourceforge.net/docs.html) installed.
 3. Move to the `mrpt/cpp` directory.
 4. Build the module by issuing command `python setup.py build`.